mapteb/blackboard-pattern-using-python/README.md

 ### Input / Output

-When the module is run, the following output is generated:
+When the module is run (python .\BBPatternApp.py), the following output is generated:

 &gt;&gt; adding a new subTask to he Blackboard<br>
 &gt;&gt; BBController received a new subTask<br>